 If you don’t own a pressure washer, you can usually rent one from your local home improvement store.
 In just a few minutes you can spray away years of muck and grime buildup from wood, stone, and brick surfaces.
 You may be surprised by just how much of a difference you’ll see.

 This one is an obvious suggestion, but it’s still one of the most effective ways to add curb appeal.
 It’s also one of the most versatile.
 Plants and flowers can add color, create a focal point in the yard, direct the eyes to the front of the house, conceal unsightly features, and even make use of spaces that may otherwise be wasted.

 These simple upgrades are among the best investments you can make when selling your home.
-For a few hundred dollars or less, boosting your curb appeal could result in more potential buyers and thousands of extra dollars on the final price.
+For a few hundred dollars or less, boosting your curb appeal could result in more potential buyers and potentially extra money in your pocket.